kt-chan/pentaho-pdi-sdk-plugins.tutorial/Embedding.md

 ### Running Transformations

 If you want to run a PDI transformation from Java code in a stand-alone application, take a look at this sample class, `org.pentaho.di.sdk.samples.embedding.RunningTransformations`.
-It sets the parameters and executes the transformation in `etl/parameterized_transformation.ktr`.
+It executes the sample transformation(s) located in the `etl` folder.
 The transform can be run from the `.ktr` file using `runTransformationFromFileSystem()` or from a PDI repository using `runTransfomrationFromRepository()`.

 1. Always make the first call to `KettleEnvironment.init()` whenever you are working with the PDI APIs.
 2. Prepare the transformation.
 The definition of a PDI transformation is represented by a `TransMeta` object.
 You can load this object from a `.ktr` file, a PDI repository, or you can generate it dynamically.
 To query the declared parameters of the transformation definition use `listParameters()`, or to query the assigned values use `setParameterValue()`.
 3. Execute the transformation.
 An executable `Trans` object is derived from the `TransMeta` object that is passed to the constructor.
 The `Trans` object starts and then executes asynchronously.
 To ensure that all steps of the `Trans` object have completed, call `waitUntilFinished()`.
 4. Evaluate the transformation outcome.
 After the `Trans` object completes, you can access the result using `getResult()`.
 The `Result` object can be queried for success by evaluating `getNrErrors()`.
 This method returns zero (0) on success and a non-zero value when there are errors.
 To get more information, retrieve the transformation log lines.
+5. When the transformations have completed, it is best practice to call `KettleEnvironment.shutdown()` to ensure the proper shutdown of all kettle listeners.

 ### Running Jobs